RichardHightower/json-parsers-benchmark/README.md

 #JSON Benchmarks

-Using JMH which is what open JDK uses.
+We used JMH which is what OpenJDK uses.
+We used the json files from json.org for parsing.

 #Environment